a letter from Momotaro Cofounder & CEO Lindsay Wynn (she/her)

 Taylor and I spent several months prototyping products, speaking with experts, experimenting with ingredients and formulas, and expanding our understanding of the issues we were trying to support.
 When we shared this project with our friends, many of them expressed interest and began to openly share their own experiences—and their interest in trying our new product.

-Eight months later, we're beyond excited to announce the launch of Momotaro Apotheca—a new line of organic, plant-based, and pH balanced skin products for vulvovaginal health.
+Eight months later, we're beyond excited to announce the launch of Momotaro Apotheca—a line of certified organic, plant-based, and pH balanced skin products for vulvovaginal health.

 It's our hope to help you—society, the world—rethink how we talk about our sexual health issues, how we support each other in wellness, and how we understand our bodies.